Sharp bounds and testability of a Roy model of STEM major choices: Analytical framework

 \section{Analytical framework}

-We adopt the framework of the potential outcomes model $Y=Y_1D+Y_0(1-D),$ where $Y$ is an observed scalar outcome, $D$ is an observed selection indicator, which takes value $1$ if Sector~1 is chosen, and $0$ if Sector $0$ is chosen, and $Y_1$, $Y_0$, are unobserved potential outcomes. \citeasnoun{HV:99} trace the genealogy of this model and we refer to them for terminology and attribution.
+We adopt the framework of the potential outcomes model $Y=Y_1D+Y_0(1-D),$ where $Y$ is an observed scalar outcome, $D$ is an observed selection indicator, which takes value $1$ if Sector~1 is chosen, and $0$ if Sector $0$ is chosen, and $Y_1$, $Y_0$, are unobserved potential outcomes, with common lower bound $\underline b$ on their support ($\underline b$ is usually~$0$ or~$-\infty$). \cite{HV:99} trace the genealogy of this model and we refer to them for terminology and attribution.
 The object of interest is the joint distribution of $(Y_0,Y_1)$ and features thereof.
-Since $Y$ and $D$ are observed, the joint distribution of $(Y,D)$ is assumed known .
+Since $Y$ and $D$ are observed, the joint distribution of $(Y,D)$ is directly identified from the data.

 We strip the model down to its self-selection mechanism, where agents are perfectly informed of the joint distribution of their potential outcomes $(Y_0,Y_1)$ in both sectors and choose the sector that maximizes outcomes, so that $D=1$ when $Y_1>Y_0$ and $D=0$ if $Y_1<Y_0$.
 The model is silent on the tie-breaking mechanism agents use in case $Y_1=Y_0$.
 As is customary in such frameworks, the assumption that agents are perfectly informed is intended to reflect, within a simple static model, the result of dynamic adjustments and learning on the one hand, and to put in stark relief the difference between the agents' and the analyst's information sets, on the other hand.